yoelmatveyev/nutes/README.md

 Another source of inspiration behind this projects is SUBLEQ, a one instruction set computer that uses "subtract and branch if negative" as its sole operation.
 SUBLEQ is trivial to emulate by Nutes.

 The Nutes machine is truly Turing-complete (given an infinite tape).
-Arguably, Nutes is more practical than plain SUBLEQ without an interrpupt mechanism for computations of any complexity.
+Arguably, plain Nutes is more practical than plain SUBLEQ, not counting the interrupt mechanism, which may be implemented in both cases in many different ways.

 # Description